-Since the first block is of fixed length, any AirLink PDU with length fewer than or equal to 24 bytes will have the same 'over-the-air" packet time (and Frame Payload byte length).
-Also, due to the 16 bytes of R-S parity appended to each follow-on block regardless of size, a follow-on block carrying a single byte of Payload will have a Frame Payload length of 17 bytes prior to convolutional encoding.
+Since the first block is of fixed length, any AirLink PDU with length fewer than or equal to the specified length will have the same 'over-the-air" packet time (and Frame Payload byte length).
+Also, due to the Reed-Solomon parity bytes appended to each follow-on block regardless of size, a follow-on block carrying a single byte of Payload will have a Frame Payload length of 17 bytes (mode 0) or 21 bytes (mode 1 or 2) prior to convolutional encoding.

-3.3 Scrambling
+3.4 Scrambling

-Bit scrambling is used to improve the bit transition density, i.e. to prevent long strings of '0' or '1' bits which would detrimentally affect the RF modulation.
-Bit scrambling is done with a recursive Maximal Length Sequence (MLS) encoder - decoder.2 to scramble each block prior to any FEC.
-The shift register shall be preloaded with a starting bit sequence of 000000000000000001b, i.e. where X_1 is set to '1' and all other shift register stages are cleared to '0'.
+Bit scrambling is used to improve the bit transition density, i.e. to decrease the probability of long strings of '0' or '1' bits which would detrimentally affect the RF modulation.
+Bit scrambling is done with a recursive Maximal Length Sequence (MLS) encoder - decoder.2